historical-theology/theological-dots/README.md

 - [EliverLara/Nordic](https://github.com/EliverLara/Nordic) - GPL 3.0 License - preserved for ~/.icons/ & ~/.themes/
 - [trgeiger/nord-kde](https://github.com/trgeiger/nord-kde) - GPL 3.0 License - preserved for ~/.icons/, ~/.themes/, and ~/.config/Kvantum/

-Wallpapers (in ~/.wallpapers) are not my own, and I cannot claim any right to them.
+Wallpapers (in .wallpapers) are not my own, and I cannot claim any right to them.
 If you wish to use them, you must contact the original artist/project.
 They include:
 - [Nord Mountains Night 5k](https://hdqwalls.com/nord-mountains-night-5k-wallpaper), which seems to be from the [GMK Nord keycap 'group buy'](https://candykeys.com/group-buys/gmk-nord)
 - A modified version of [Daniel Leone's photograph of Poon Hill, Ghode Pani, Nepal](https://unsplash.com/photos/v7daTKlZzaw) from [vsthemes.org](https://vsthemes.org/en/pictures/other/14511-nord-wallpaper-pack.html)